-7.6 Browser Operations: Human-oriented interfaces
+8.6 Browser Operations: Human-oriented interfaces

 This section describes the HTTP operations that provide support for humans running a web browser.
-Most of these operations use HTML forms that use POST to drive the Tahoe node.
-This section is intended for HTML authors who want to write web pages that contain forms and buttons which manipulate the Tahoe filesystem.
+Most of these operations use HTML forms that use POST to drive the Tahoe-LAFS node.
+This section is intended for HTML authors who want to write web pages containing user interfaces for manipulating the Tahoe-LAFS file store.